CenterForDigitalHumanities/rerum/readme.md

 RERUM Install Information<br>
 To use your own instance RERUM, here are a few things to know:

-   - RERUM will work with any server, we have implemented on a Linux system with RedHat.
+   - RERUM is written in Java.
-   - Java 6+
+   - RERUM supports Java 1.6 and above.
-   - The datbasing software used in MongoDB since all entries in the DB are JSON blobs.
+   - RERUM uses MongoDB as its database.
-   - min 3GB HD space
+   - RERUM uses HTTP protocol to do CRUD operations from the client.
-   - RERUM uses HTTP protocols to do CRUD operations from the client.
+   - RERUM doesn't support cross domain AJAX call, so the call must be initialized from a registered server.
-   - HTTP GET requests must be open on port 80
+   - HTTP requests must be open on port 80.